Offers of Admission

 Admission decisions will be made on an ongoing basis from early-December to mid-May.
 Ontario secondary school students are required to respond to offers of admission by June 1.

 Queen's University does not make alternative offers of admission.
-Students are considered only for the program(s) to which they apply (or amend) through the Ontario Universities' Application Centre.
-Students should ensure all program choices are listed on their application.
+You are considered only for the program(s) you apply for (or amend) through the Ontario Universities' Application Centre.
+You should ensure all program choices are listed on your application.

 Residence is guaranteed to first-year students who complete the online residence application form and submit the minimum residence deposit by June 8.